Hydrangeas offer masses of blooms all summer long and are among some of the hardiest low-maintenance shrubs for Pacific

 ‘Nikko Blue’ Hydrangea – One of the most popular and widely recognized varieties of bigleaf hydrangea; produces large, rounded flower clusters in intense blue color (prefers acidic soil conditions); rapidly grows to at least 6 feet tall and wide.

 ‘Summer Crush’ Hydrangea – A smaller mophead variety suitable for containers; grows 18–36 inches tall and wide; profusion of big raspberry red or neon purple blooms.

 Panicle Hydrangea (Hydrangea paniculata)

-Panicle hydrangeas are low-maintenance, fast-growing, large deciduous shrubs that are hardy to Zones 3 to 8.
+Panicle hydrangeas are low-maintenance and fast-growing large deciduous shrubs that are hardy from Zones 3 to 8.
 They feature elongated, cone-shaped blooms in white or ivory that last from mid-Summer into Fall and often change colors with age, usually finishing with shades of pink.
-Panicle hydrangeas are generally more tolerant of sun and heat compared to other types.
-They are best used in borders, privacy screens, and hedges, but occasionally grown as standards in tree form.
+Panicle hydrangeas are generally more tolerant of sun and heat compared to other species, and recent introductions have focused on drought-tolerance.